My name is Mark Thomas and I am an engineer.

 I received an MEng degree in Electrical and Electronic Engineering at Imperial College London in 2006 and a PhD degree entitled “Glottal-Synchronous Speech Processing” in 2010 under the supervision of Dr Patrick Naylor in the Speech and Audio Processing Lab.
 During my time at Microsoft in Redmond, WA, I worked on the audio capture and rendering pipelines for products including Microsoft HoloLens, Kinect, Surface, and Cities Unlocked.
-I recently moved to Dolby Laboratories in San Francisco, CA, where I am working on several projects in audio and acoustics for cinema and broadcast.
+I recently moved to Dolby Laboratories in San Francisco, CA, where I am working on several projects in audio and acoustics for cinema, broadcast, and home audio.

 You might see me at ICASSP, WASPAA, IWAENC and HSCMA.
 I serve as a reviewer for other journals and conferences including (but not limited to) IEEE T-ASLP, IEEE T-SP, IEEE J-STSP, IEEE SPL and Speech Communication.